 Tricyclic antidepressants are prescribed for both anxiety and depression but they have a higher risk of side-effects.
 Amitriptyline is a medication from this category which is recommended for anxiety.
 Benzodiazepines, such as alprazolam (the famous Xanax), are mean to induce a state of relaxation, and help with the physical symptoms of anxiety (muscular tension).
 They are only recommended for the short-term use, as they lose their efficiency over time and have a risk of addiction.

-In some instances, the therapist might recommend gabapentin for anxiety.
+In some instances, the therapist might recommend gabapentin.
 This is actually an anticonvulsant drug, prescribed in case of epilepsy, but it has been shown to work wonders on both anxiety and depression.
 It seems that the medication functions in a similar way as benzodiazepines or serotonin reuptake inhibitors, being great in case of social anxiety or anxiety associated with postoperative pain.
 (R)

 In prescribing buspar for anxiety, the therapist might consider the existence of a generalized anxiety disorder.
 This medication offers short-term relief from the symptoms experience, affecting the neurotransmitter metabolism (serotonin, dopamine).
 It is recommended when other treatments have failed to work, or when experienced too many side effects from current drugs.

 Beta-blockers are drugs that are generally prescribed for those who suffer from heart conditions or high blood pressure.
-However, you might see your therapist prescribing metoprolol for anxiety.
+However, you might see your therapist prescribing metoprolol.
 This drug will help with the physical reactions associated with anxious states, such as the accelerated heart rate, trembling, profuse sweating or feeling dizzy.
 (R)

 Vitamin/mineral supplements have been shown to be beneficial in case of those who suffer from various types of anxiety.
 However, before taking any supplement, it is recommended to take a blood test and see if there are any existent nutritional deficiencies.
 Learn to track your supplements including vitamins and minerals to measure their efficacy.